MASTER STUDY

 Yuxi spoke into her phone in Mandarin and held it out to me.
 I am wearing your mother’s clothes and shoes.

-All clothes can be changed, said the voice optimistically.
+All clothes can be changed, said the voice, optimistically.

 He had known Yuxi all of three months.
 In the picture he showed us, a petite, smiling Asian woman in hot-pink satin pajamas flashed flirty double V-signs.
-It had been taken in his living room, with the beige couch lolling in the background.
-“My girlfriend’s name is Yuxi, Dad said.
-It’s pronounced you-she.
-She’s very sweet.
+He’d taken the picture in his living room, with the old beige couch lolling in the background.
+“My girlfriend’s name is pronounced you-she,” he beamed.
+“She’s very sweet.
 She cooks and cleans and gives me massages whenever I want.
 She takes such good care of me.
 She’s sixty-two and loves to laugh.”

-“Only a ten-year age gap, I guess I’m supposed to approve?”
-Cassie had complained.
-If she were here now, she would make a scene.
+“Only a ten-year age gap,” Cassie scoffed.
+“I guess I’m supposed to approve.”
+If Cassie were here now, she would make a scene.

 “Honey, how’s work?”